jdougan/banzhaf-byte/NOTES.md

 	- D has a BitArray, try that first.
 - I badly want an assert that lets me specify a POSIX exit code on failure.
 	- `exitassert(totalVotes < 1, "TotalVotes < 1", EXIT_BADDATA);`
-- Issue warning if monte carlo and mwc == totalVotes (unanimity)
-	- it won't bet it right without a lucky hit on the single
-	- all will work, but could take a while
-	- there is only one coalition that will work, the one that everyone is in. if anyone defects, the vote sill fail.
-So, everyone has the same NumPivots and totalPivots, which means the same BI.
-	- Add a a special case?
-		- set up the Coalitions to all true.
-		- countpivots
-		- the continue to banzcomp as usual.
-- if mwc = 0, then error
-	- right now it fails on an assert, make it work a bit better?
 - `./banzdemo --mwc=21  <  testinput/Votes-ltext5.banzbyte`

 ## closed-ish